protobuf-net/protobuf-net.Grpc/docs/gettingstarted.md

 ### 2: implement the client

 OK, we have a working server; now let's write a client.
 This is much easier, in fact.
-Let's create a .NET Core console application targeting `netcoreapp3.0`, and add a package reference to [`protobuf-net.Grpc`](https://www.nuget.org/packages/protobuf-net.Grpc).
+Let's create a .NET console application targeting `net7.0`, and add a package reference to [`protobuf-net.Grpc`](https://www.nuget.org/packages/protobuf-net.Grpc).
 Note that by default, `HttpClient` only wants to talk HTTP/2 over TLS, so we first need to twist it's arm a little; then we can very easily create a client to our services at our base address; let's start by doing some maths: